 Video Conference Calls

-Video conferencing is now the norm because teams, clients, and vendors are spread out.
+Video conferencing is now the norm with teams, clients, and vendors spread out.
 Plus, we often need to share screens to convey information.
 BTC has been virtual since 2016, and Susan, the owner, has been working virtually since 2010.
 For virtual companies, video conferencing on Zoom or Google Meet is how we run all our meetings.

 Susan shares that, at first, she hated to be on camera.
 Seeing herself felt like hating to hear the sound of her own voice on playback.
 Also, as a work-from-home person, she felt like she had to “primp” every time she was going to be on screen.
 But Susan knows that video calls give you the ability to see peoples’ expressions and reactions and to have “eye contact,” even when you are only looking at the camera.
 It still helps facilitate communication.